alters-mit/magnebot/doc/magnebot_controller.md

 ### Scene Setup

-_These functions should be sent at the start of the simulation.
-They advance the simulation by 1 frame and `Magnebot.state` will reflect the state of that frame._
+_These functions should be sent at the start of the simulation._

 #### init_scene

 **`def init_scene(self, scene: str, layout: int, room: int = -1) -> None`**

-Initialize a scene, populate it with objects, and add the avatar.
+Initialize a scene, populate it with objects, and add the Magnebot.
+The simulation will advance through frames until the Magnebot's body is in its neutral position.

 **Always call this function before any other API calls.**